Fact checked by Dr. Antoinette Martin, DVM

 You mustn’t feed your guinea pig any animal-based proteins, like dairy products, eggs, meat, or even insects.
 Not only will the guinea pig be unable to digest these foods and absorb nutrients from them, but animal-based proteins can also actually make your guinea pig quite sick.

 To make things simple, we will now go over each of the main types of food you can feed your guinea pig.

-While vegetables should not be the main type of food you feed your guinea pig, they can offer variety and be a healthy alternative to the hay and pellets that will most likely make up the bulk of the animal’s diet.
+While vegetables should not be the primary type of food you feed your guinea pig, they can offer variety and be a healthy alternative to the hay and pellets that will most likely make up the bulk of the animal’s diet.

 When feeding a guinea pig leafy greens, aim for about a cup per day.
-If the guinea pig will not eat the vegetables, remove them before they have the opportunity to rot and spoil.
+If the guinea pig does not eat the vegetables, remove them before they have the opportunity to rot and spoil.
 Eating wilted and rotten vegetables can lead to stomach issues and sickness.

 Grass hay is a requirement for guinea pigs and should be made available at all times.
-This is because guinea pigs require a significant amount of fiber in their diets to maintain a balanced bacterial flora in their guts.
+This is because guinea pigs need a significant amount of fiber in their diets to maintain a balanced bacterial flora in their guts.
 Chewing hay also helps keep their teeth at a healthy length, which will be explained in greater detail later.